What taxes do small businesses pay?

 To work out how much you'll pay on the sale of your business, you can take the sales price, and deduct what you paid for it, as well as any investments in the business and costs related to buying or selling it.
 Then you're left with the gains.

 From this, you can deduct your personal capital gains allowance.
-In 2019-20 individuals can earn up to £12,000 before tax, and couples can pool their allowances.
+In 2022-23 individuals can earn up to £12,300 before tax (it was the same before 2021-22), and couples can pool their allowances.

 This allowance is applied per person, rather than per business that you sell.

 - you are a sole trader or partner selling part or all of your business or its assets

 - you control at least 5% of the company's net assets, of which you are selling and are entitled to 5% of its distributable profits